MOSES * EGYPT * SPAETH

 Thus, all the now presented progresses through history of science - including examples of what scientific views appropriately can be based on - have been known for a long time.
 So there is actually no excuse for having not comprehended this and used it in serious, scientific procedures - and also in alternative research results of the biblical narratives on Moses.

-Two ideas of attitude seem to be preferred among research lines on the Bible: - either to be "over-careful" in interpreting the findings.
-Actually, these reactions can here be seen due to previous wrong tracks, where confidence to the biblical texts as real-history material was lost due to those researchers' own lack of knowledge. - Or, the findings are interpreted with such a narrow focus on the mini-area locally, historically, and text-wise that the influence of the surrounding world is systematically forgotten.
+Two ideas of attitude seem to be preferred among research branches on the Bible: - either to be "over-careful" in interpreting the findings.
+Actually, these reactions can here be seen due to previous wrong tracks, where confidence to the biblical texts as real-history material was lost in the 18-1900's due to those researchers' own lack of knowledge. - Or, the findings are interpreted with such a narrow focus on the mini-area locally, historically, and text-wise that the influence of the surrounding world is systematically forgotten.
 Especially the majority of the comprehensive and so especially important Egyptian influence is "neglected".

-In science a critical opposition in their own camp has to watch out for the Pavlovian conditioned reflex deeply rooted in habitual opinion.
-Because - as for instance Jean-Paul Sartre said about the idea of history - almost nothing changes as often as the past: later generations are creating their own image of history.
 The related changing sets of assumptions - called paradigms by Thomas Kuhn, the Physicist and Science Historian - have for various generations been the operative basis for the scientific work, through times.
-In a historical analysis Kuhn shows that paradigms would typically cause a sort of collective blindness connected with irrational motives.
+In a historical analysis Kuhn shows that paradigms would typically cause a sort of "collective blindness" connected with irrational motives.

-However, by entire generations within bible-related research it is again and again forgotten the hypothetical background - e.g. the historical sequence, which covers the biblical period where Moses' Pentateuch should be placed, has no definite image but only provisional models.
+However, by entire generations within bible-related research it is again and again forgotten the hypothetical background - e.g. the historical sequence, which covers the biblical period where the Pentateuch of Moses should be placed, has no definite image but only provisional models.
 Considerations, whatever reasonable they may be, are not facts!
 Lack of knowledge has given rise to a vast number of opinions.
 Opinions are frequently mistaken for knowledge.

 To be tracing to the widest extent the exact sources and informing data is, of course, a necessity.
 When interpreting this material the disagreement will often arise - always so necessary for science.
 When at this basic level new sources and data are being dismissed or even not inspected, it is really regrettable.

-And it is not unusual that an expert-tyranny is sheltering themselves behind exorcise formula like "everybody knows" or "it is obvious that" - referring to their present prioritized trends.
-Actually, it requires quite some courage of one's conviction to go against this.
 Especially the book-series on Moses presents an unusually amount of sources, allowing the readers to get acquainted with many different points of views and research alternatives - including those they would not themselves have selected in advance.
-Simultaneously it can even be avoided that these possibilities beforehand will be subject to a sentence of being expelled when competing with the hitherto trends.
+Simultaneously it can even be avoided that these possibilities beforehand will be subjected to a sentence of being expelled when competing with the hitherto trends.

 Also, by false disguising as reviewers from a magazine, and hiding that the magazine did not existed any longer, two other persons from the same (Carsten Niebuhr-) Institute tried - with no luck - to perform a negative pressure on a group of scientific people, who were supporting the book-series.
-Apparently, the considerable amount of sources structuring the books were too hard to produce an argumentation against.
+Apparently, the considerable amount of sources structuring the books was too hard to produce an argumentation against.
 This ought to have suggested the unfortunate actors some humility by experiencing thus that several angles of history can still teach us something.

 Thus, it is a fatal blunder to use also later offshoots of the aforementioned and from the beginning very insecure complex of hypothesis.
 Although the hypothesis was never able to deliver any significant proof of either history or the justification for its continuance, it is now seen used as a kind of verity parameter to evaluate the reliability of the book-series on Moses.